zeeshanali/Online-Help/docs/Install_Guide/ig_ch_13_appA_IPMI.md

 Procedures provided in this appendix can be used to establish a level of confidence that your IPMI implementation is functional.
-Note that IPMI implementations can be problematic, and while these procedures can provide a level of confidence, absolute assurance from Intel® that your particular IPMI implementation will operate error-free is not possible.
+Note that IPMI implementations can be problematic, and while these procedures can provide a level of confidence, absolute assurance that your particular IPMI implementation will operate error-free is not possible.